nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 * We can modify this function as per our requirements like specifying local filenames etc.

 ## Other important FTP actions
+All the important python ftp functions for directory listing, rename, delete file, delete folder, create folder, get the s

 ### References
 * Official ftplib documentation - https://docs.python.org/3/library/ftplib.html